-Electron Microscopy Pole of Imagerie-Gif: Cell Exploration by Electron Microscopy.
+Electron Microscopy facility of Imagerie-Gif: Cell Exploration by Electron Microscopy.

-The Electron Microscopy pole of Imagerie-Gif is dedicated to Cell Biology.
+The Electron Microscopy facility of Imagerie-Gif is dedicated to Cell Biology.

 It includes all the equipment required to prepare samples, from nanoparticles to tissues, with a large variety of techniques, from routine methodology (chemical fixation, high-pressure freezing, ultramicrotomie, immunolabeling, cryo-EM) to advanced modalities (CLEM, tomographie, 3D reconctruction)